stacks-network/docs/src/pages/stacks-wallet/usage.md

 ---
-description: 'Blockstack Network documentation'
+title: Using the Stacks wallet
+description: Learn how to use the Stacks wallet
 ---

-# Use the Stacks Wallet software
+## Introduction

 This page describes how to use the Stacks Wallet software to manager your Stacks (STX) tokens.
-This page contains the following topics:

 The Stacks Wallet software is installed on your computer, it is not a web application.
 You should have already [downloaded, verified, and installed the wallet software](wallet-install).